sommerfeld-io/talos-runtime/ansible/roles/common/argocd-autopilot/README.md

-# Role: kubectl
+# Role: argocd-autopilot

-Install `kubectl`.
+Install `argocd-autopilot`.
 For the time being, this role is used in the `talos` repository only.
 This repo provides a local development environment for Kubernetes using Talos.

 Even though usage is limited at the moment, this role supports all machines (RasPi and workstation).